bionanotechie/Genome-Assembly-Bacterial/README.md

 |54 (0.01%) aligned  >1 times              |
 |54.57% overall alignment rate             |

+The bowtie 2 results are contained in the output .err file after you run the batch job on the cluster.

 <a name="bus"></a>
 ## Step 7: BUSCO Evaluation
 BUSCO stands for Benchmarking Universal Single-Copy Orthologs.
 This program assists with checking assemblies, annotations, and transcriptomes to see if they appear complete.
 It does this by taking an orthologous gene set of your species of interest and comparing it back to the genome of interest, taking into consideration possibly evolutionary changes.